 Below we have alphabetically listed the organizations with which CMS collaborates either in the development of conservation policy or on specific projects and fieldwork through formal partnership agreements.
 CMS also cooperates with a number of other organizations outside the framework of formal agreements, some of whom are listed here.

-To find out more about any of these collaborating organisations, click on their initials, acronym or short name.
-The information provided includes a link to each organisation’s own website.
+To find out more about any of these collaborating organizations, click on their initials, acronym or short name.
+The information provided includes a link to each organization’s own website.

 AMMPA - Alliance of Marine Mammal Parks and Aquariums

 Bern Convention - Conservation of European Wildlife and Natural Habitats